fedora-modularity/fus/README.md

 ## Purpose

-This tool attempts to produce a viable "depsolved" collection of packagages.
+This tool attempts to produce a viable "depsolved" collection of packages.

 Unlike earlier tools of this type, it understands the concept of modules and module streams and can incorporate them into the dependency solving algorithm.